 Graduates from the FSU Instructional Systems and Learning Technologies program go on to work in businesses, government agencies, universities, schools and military organizations.
-As one of the top programs in the country, our instructional design program produces highly sought-after professionals.
+As the #1-ranked program in the country, our instructional design program produces highly sought-after professionals.
 Some of the biggest names in instructional design taught at Florida State, and our program continues the legacy of luminaries such as Robert Gagné, Leslie Briggs, Marcy Driscoll and Robert Reiser.

 All of our programs have a strong focus on:

 The program offers three graduate degrees as well as two graduate certificates.
 You can gain an understanding of instructional design practices with the Master of Science, which is offered both online and in person.
 For additional training and expertise, you can enroll in our online Ed.D. in Learning Design & Performance Technology.
 Finally, students interested in conducting research and teaching instructional design can earn a Ph.D. through our on-campus program.
 Click below to learn about each degree offered by our ISLT program.

 This program will prepare you to become a practitioner in the Instructional Systems and Learning Technologies field.
 It requires a minimum of 36 credit hours and can be completed in two years.
 The ISLT master’s degree is offered both on campus and online.
 Non-Florida residents (including international students) accepted to the online MS program may be eligible for reduced tuition.